-Cluster Definition Key personnel 2022 1) Non-executive Directors Non-executive Board members, including the Chairman 8 2) Directors with executive powers Chief Executive Officer/General Manager (part of the governing body in his management function) 1 Managers with Strategic Responsibilities 3) Top Management Deputy General Manager Wealth Management, Markets and Products; Deputy General Manager Commercial Networks, Alternative and Support Channels (hereinafter also referred to as "DGM") 2 4) Heads of internal control functions Head of the Compliance and Anti Money Laundering Department; Head of the Anti Money Laundering Service; Head of the Internal Audit Department; Head o Risk and Capital Adequacy Department 4 5) Other Key Personnel a) The members of personnel with managerial responsibility on the relevant operating/business units of the entity: Head of the CFO &amp; Strategy Area; Head of the Finance Department; Head of the Lending Department; Head of the PRM Area; Head of the Alternative and Support Channels Area; Head of the Asset Management Area who also holds the role of Executive Director of BGFML; General Manager of BGFML; Head of the Wealth Management Area; b) The members of personnel responsible for the functions listed under letter a) of the abovementioned Article 5: Head of the General Counsel Area; Head of the Anti Money Laundering Service (already indicated in the section on control functions); Head of the Human Resources Department; Head of the COO &amp; Innovation Area. c) In addition, in accordance with the provisions of point 6, Section I, Chapter 2, Title IV of the Bank of Italy Provisions, the Banking Group has decided to include the following within the scope of Key Personnel: a. the Head of the Marketing and Externa Relations of Banca Generali; b. the Head of the Certificates Hub Service; c. the Head of the Equity Private Investments Service; d. the General Manager of the subsidiary BG Valeur S.A. and the Chief Executive Officer of BG Suisse S.A.

-6) Main managers operating in the Bank's distribution networks Sales Managers; 9 Area Managers; Head of Business Development Top Wealth Advisors/Top Private Bankers; Recruiting Trainer Italy; Head of Recruiting; Head of Advisory 14 9) Employees and collaborators with high remuneration falling outside the previous categories Employees and collaborators: (a) who were assigned a total remuneration of 750,000.00 euros or more in the previous or current financial year; (b) who are within the 0.3 % of staff, rounded to the next higher integral figure, which has, within the institution, been awarded the highest total remuneration in or for the preceding financial year on an individual basis; (c) who are assigned a remuneration equal to or greater than the lesser of i) 500,000.00 euros and ii) the total average remuneration granted to members of the body with strategic supervision and management functions and to top management, and lower than 750,000.00 euros 53
+CLL JSTER DEFINITION KEY PERSON NEL 2023 1) Non-executive Directors Non-executive Board members, including the Chairman 8 2) Directors with executive powers Chief Executive Officer/General Manager (part of the governing body in his management function) 1 ers itegic oilities 3) Top Management Deputy General Manager Wealth Management, Markets and Products; Deputy General Manager Commercial Networks, Alternative and Support Channels (hereinafter also referred to as "DGM") 2 l Managers with Strategic Responsibilities 4) Heads of internal control functions Head of the Compliance and Anti-Financial Crime Department; Head of the Anti- Financial Crime Service; Head of the Internal Audit Department; Head of Risk Management Department 4 5) Other Key Personnel a) The members of personnel with managerial responsibility on the relevant operating/business units of the entity: Head of the CFO &amp; Strategy Area; Head of the Finance Department; Head of the Lending Department; Head of the PRM Area; Head of the Financial Advisor Networks Area; Head of the Alternative and Support Channels Area; Head of the Asset Management Area who also holds the role of Executive Director of BGFML; General Manager of BGFML; Head of the Wealth Management Area; b) The members of personnel responsible for the functions listed under letter a) of the above-mentioned Article 5: Head of the General Counsel &amp; Sustainability Area; Head of the Anti-Financial Crime Service (already indicated in the section on control functions); Head of the Human Resources Department; Head of the COO &amp; Innovation Area. c) In addition, in accordance with the provisions of point 6, Section I, Chapter 2, Title IV of the Bank of Italy Provisions, the Banking Group has decided to include the following within the scope of Key Personnel: a. the Head of the Administrated Savings Department; b. the Head of the Administrated Savings Department; c. the Head of the Equity Private Investments Service/Corporate, Real Estate &amp; Art Advisory Service; d. the General Manager of the subsidiary BG Valeur S.A. and the Chief Executive Officer of BG Suisse S.A.
+6) Main managers operating in the Bank's distribution networks Sales Managers; 9 Area Managers; Head of Business Development Top Wealth Advisors/Top Private Bankers; Recruiting Trainer Italy; Head of Recruiting; Head of Advisory 14 9) Employees and collaborators with high remuneration falling outside the previous categories Employees and collaborators: a) who were assigned a total remuneration of euros 750,000.00 or more in the previous or current financial year; b) who are within the 0.3% of staff, rounded to the next higher integral figure, which has, within the institution, been awarded the highest total remuneration in or for the preceding financial year on an individual basis; c) who are assigned a remuneration equal to or greater than the lesser of i) euros 500,000.00 and ii) the total average remuneration granted to members of the body with strategic supervision and management functions and to top management, and lower than euros 750,000.00 46